Trying to Live Like Before the Diagnosis

 There’s always something going on, and maybe not high alert changes but enough to realize that Dorothy is not back in Kansas.

-So yes, sashaying on the dance floor is okay, but the remnants of blood cancer show up after that final spin as a reminder of the hits and misses you’ve just gone through.
+So yes, sashaying on the dance floor is okay, but the long-term effects of cancer treatment show up after that final spin as a reminder of the hits and misses you’ve just gone through.
 The mere fact you can join in on one electric slide during a party is a huge feat.

 The idea of travel while still in treatment or post-treatment...who knew?
 As a frequent traveler, I recall the list of things to consider if traveling out of the country: Re-zap of meds, possible hospital plan, and all of the things we would normally not have to think about on a vacation.

-The new world of being mindful of the past will, more than likely, become the new way of moving forth.
+The new world of being mindful of the past will, more than likely, become the way of navigating life after remission and moving forth.

 Yes, we can move and groove, but in the back of our heads, we can’t forget those milestones.
 These milestones may open our eyes to see how precious those moments we take for granted really are.
-Even if you have those battle scars of the past, what can you learn to make this new wave of rebirth so more appreciative and a now what appreciation?
+Even if you have those battle scars of the past, what can you learn to make this new wave of rebirth so more appreciative?

 The time to fight is now, with integrity, grace, hope, and a smile…. when you feel like it